Mainland Greece Road Trip - 16 Days

 Day 4: Drive to Nafplio, Explore the Coastal City on Your Own

-Start your road trip this morning with a 1.5-hour drive the the coastal city of Nafplio, nestled on the southernmost tip of the Peloponnese Peninsula.
+Start your road trip this morning with a 1.5-hour drive to the coastal city of Nafplio, nestled on the southernmost tip of the Peloponnese peninsula.
 Park at your hotel and refresh in your room before venturing out to explore the area on your own.
 A good place to start is Bourtzi Fortress, accessible only by a short boat trip from the harbor.
 The castle was built in the 1470s to defend the city from pirates, and it still keeps watch at the entrance to Nafplio Bay.
 Disembark and wander around the well-preserved grounds, enjoying panoramic views of the city behind you and the Aegean Sea in front.

 After taking a boat back to the main island, visit another iconic fortress, the Fortress of Palamidi.
 Climb up 999 steps or enjoy a leisurely drive to the top to discover the network of bastions, tunnels, and ancient structures.
 In the evening, wander down Vasileos Konstantinou, a pedestrian-only street lined with charming boutiques and local shops.
 Continue down the toad until you reach Syntagma Square, also known as Constitution Square, where you can choose between a variety of tavernas for dinner to sample local delights like grilled octopus or taramasalata, a creamy dip made from fish roe.

-Day 5: Sample Local Wines from Three Vineyards around Nemea
+Day 5: Sample Local Wines from Three Vineyards Around Nemea

 Spend your day among the vineyards of Nemea, one of the country's most important wine-producing areas.
 The village is known for its agiorgitiko wine, believed to have been first grown from a vine brought by the god Dionysus.
 These grapes, which are similar to merlot, are considered to be one of the finest Greek red varietals and have grown in the region for thousands of years—possibly since the fourth century BCE.
 The ancient red wine called fliasion was also believed to be produced in this area.

-Visit three wineries in the area to observe the winemaking process, stroll through the vineyards and, of course, sample the varietals along the way.
+Visit three wineries in the area to observe the winemaking process, stroll through the vineyards, and, of course, sample the varietals along the way.
 You can also enjoy a lunch of local cuisine with wine pairings at one of the vineyards.
 If you find yourself fondly remembering any particular bottles later that you wish you'd purchased, the local cooperative also operates an outlet where many of the wines are available for you to take home.

 Day 6: Visit the Archaeological Site of Mycenae & the Ancient City of Epidaurus